openthread/ot-docs/site/en/guides/border-router/external-commissioning/prepare.md

     *   Must be a string of all uppercase alphanumeric characters (0-9 and A-Y, excluding I, O, Q, and Z for readability), with a length between 6 and 32 characters

-    *   Used to authenticate a device during Thread Commissioning
-    *   Used with a device's EUI64 value to generate a unique QR Code
+    The Joining Device Credential might also be referred to as Join Passphrase, Joiner Password, or PSKd.
+This Passphrase is used to authenticate a device during Thread Commissioning.
+You can also use it with a device's EUI64 value to generate a unique QR Code.
-    *   Also referred to as Join Passphrase, Joiner Password, or PSKd

 *   **PSKd**: Pre-Shared Key for the Joiner.
 The PSKd is the Joining Device Credential when it's specifically encoded in binary form.